LIBS (Laser Induced Breakdown Spectroscopy)

 Image d'illustration de la technologie LIBS

-LIBS is a real-time method that performs elemental analysis by emitting a laser beam onto all types of materials, without the need for prior preparation, regardless of their state: liquid, solid, or gaseous.
-The radiation from the generated plasma is analyzed by emission spectroscopy to deliver the qualitative and quantitative composition of a material.
+LIBS is a real-time method that performs elemental analysis by emitting a laser beam onto all types of materials, without the need for prior preparation, and regardless of their state.
+The radiation from the plasma generated is analyzed by emission spectroscopy to determine the qualitative and quantitative composition of a material.

-iUMTEK is the only French company offering a versatile use of LIBS, both in R&D and in field applications.
-It provides instrument sales, feasibility studies, and analysis services.
+iUMTEK is the only French company offering a versatile use of LIBS, both in R&D and in industrial applications.
+It provides instruments sales, feasibility studies, and analysis services.

 Benefits of LIBS Technology